+Assessing species’ biological sensitivity is necessary to determine vulnerability to these concurrent stressors and to conserve marine resources, ecosystems, and biodiversity.
+A challenge to quantifying biological sensitivity is the potential for non-additive interactions between multiple stressors that can be experienced simultaneously in nature, which include warming, acidification, hypoxia, contaminants, food availability, fishing pressure, and noise (Crain et al., 2008).
+Multistressor studies of biological responses provide information that can help predict not only a species’ sensitivity but also its ability to acclimate or adapt (Foo and Byrne, 2016; Orr et al., 2020) and even, when steps are taken to bridge individuals to the population and ecosystem levels, the secondary impacts on humans and other species.

 Warming and hypoxia have well-studied, straightforward effects on fishes.
 Rates of physiological processes depend directly on temperature and fishes have ranges of temperatures between which they can function at optimal capacity as well as upper and lower thermal limits beyond which they cannot survive for long (Pörtner, 2010).
 Oxygen is required for conversion of stored energy for activity, homeostasis, and growth, and hypoxia occurs when the supply of oxygen in the water is exceeded by organismal or community demand (Diaz and Breitburg, 2009).
 Hypoxia elicits temporary metabolic suppression to reduce oxygen demand, increased ventilation and heart rate to maximize oxygen uptake, and swimming to search for more oxygenated water.
 Larvae are generally the most sensitive stage, with oxygen demand very low in embryos and coping mechanisms better developed in juveniles and adults (Rombough, 1988).

 Ocean acidification, however, has only been studied recently, with the number of studies rapidly increasing in the past 20 years and no widely applicable pattern of negatively or positively affecting fish (Heuer and Grosell, 2014; Clements et al., 2022).
 High CO2 reduces blood pH, and fish can remove CO2 from their blood to regulate internal pH by increasing ventilation as long as external partial pressure of CO2 (pCO2) does not exceed internal.
 Fish can rapidly correct small changes to internal pH with buffers in the blood and use active and passive transport in the gill and kidney cells to remove hydrogen ions and increase pH (Deigweiher et al., 2008; Brauner et al., 2019).
 What is less well-understood in fishes is how the energetic and biochemical costs of acid-base regulation impact traits that relate to fitness and population status, such as growth, survival, behavior, and reproduction.
 This is a research priority for anticipating acidification impacts on fished populations and ecosystem health.